Costume Fees & Volunteering

 Why do we pay June Tuition if we have no classes in June?
 All of our teachers work backstage for the entire dress rehearsal plus the full day of performances and they are paid for those hours.
 That number of hours adds up to more than a month's worth of class instruction for each student.
 A performance is a learning experience for the students even if it does happen on a stage instead of in the studio.
 It is common practice for studios to charge for the performance month even with no class hours taught that month.
 Many studios collect June tuition up front when a dancer registers, much like collecting first and last month's rent.
 I choose not to do it that way since most families are also buying new dance attire, school clothes, school expenses and school fees at the same time.
 It would be easier on me if I did it this way, but I try to decrease the impact on families as much as I can.

 Why are we required 10 hours of volunteer time per family each year?
 A performance of this scale and professional level requires a significant amount of help backstage, in the dressing rooms, and in the lobby.
 We also need volunteers during all of the preparations for months before the performances.
-In January, volunteers can help with steaming and altering costumes during their dancers' classes.
-We also need help in the spring with making props and building and painting scenery.
-In March of each year we post volunteer sheets to sign up for your favorite ways to volunteer during the Staging Rehearsal, Dress Rehearsal and performances.
-With 2 performances, it is possible for parents to watch their dancer in one and volunteer during the other one.
+Volunteers are able to help with steaming and altering costumes during their dancers' classes.
+We also need help with making props and building and painting scenery.
+We post volunteer sign ups to volunteer during the Staging Rehearsal, Dress Rehearsal and performances.
+With multiple performances, it is possible for parents to watch their dancer in one and volunteer during the another one.
 It is also an unforgettable experience to be backstage with your dancer as a class parent volunteer.
 Loading and unloading the truck at the performance venue and then back at the studio afterward is often a family volunteer effort and can quickly meet the volunteer hours and is very much needed.
 We simply could not do this without all of our amazing ballet families.
 We are so grateful for the many volunteers who help us every year.